 "Advisory Committee" means any body established by Council to provide advice to it in a particular case or generally.

 "Agenda" means the notice of a Meeting setting out the business to be transacted at the Meeting.

-"Alternative Motion" means a motion subject to Rules 21(a)((iv), 23(r) and 23(s). moved in accordance with Rule 1.
+"Alternative Motion" means a motion subject to Rules 21(a)((iv), 23(r) and 23(s).

 "Chairperson" means the: